KumareshBabuNS/cf-ups-sample/README.md

 To take advantage of Pivotal CF's auto-configuration for services.
 No additional configuration is necessary when running locally or in Pivotal CF.

-To leverage a user provided MySQL Service do the following
+To leverage a user provided MySQL Service do the following:

  * set environment varaible to activate the mysql-ups profile

 spring_profiles_active = mysql-ups

  * create and bind a user provided service pointing to a mysql database named cfw-ups-mysql